Writing devices and experiments

 self._camera = camera

-image_acquisition = Acquisition("images", self._acquire_images)
+image_acquisition = await Acquisition("images", self._acquire_images)

-await super().__init__(acquisitions=[image_acquisition], walker=walker)
+await super().__ainit__([image_acquisition], walker=walker)

 async def _get_num_images(self):